 Transportation is a vital component of economic development, social progress and quality of life of a population.
 The inadequacy of transportation infrastructure can dramatically reduce agricultural production and market opportunities and make population suffer from reduced cultural and social contacts as well as limiting business and employment opportunities.
-Different modes of transportation form prominent landscape features and indeed roads, railway tracks, and waterways structures tend to have imposing features on the landscape (Bamford and Robinson, 1978); however with road transport network being the most widely available and used mode.
+Different modes of transportation form prominent landscape features and indeed roads, railway tracks, and waterways structures tend to have imposing features on the landscape (Robinson & Bamford, 1978); however with road transport network being the most widely available and used mode.
 A road is an identifiable route, way, street or path connecting two or more places.
-According to Berg, Deichmann, Liu & Selod (2015), Roads are the arteries through which the economy pulses.
+According to Berg, Deichmann, Liu &Selod (2015), Roads are the arteries through which the economy pulses.
 By linking producers to markets, workers to jobs, students to school, and the sick to hospitals, roads are vital to any development agenda.

 Road transportation is the most viable and commonly used mode of transportation.
-According to Areda, Irueghe, Ahmed, Adeleke and Leong (1992) local people have benefited more from road usage than any order means of transportation system.
+Local people have benefited more from road usage than any order means of transportation system.
+Kumar & Sen (2014) assert that, access to the roads offers the means to bring the population in the rural areas to the mainstream.
+A planned network of roads helps to minimise the transport cost, boost the delivery of farming material and improves agricultural production as well as distribution.
 One of the greatest advantages of road transport over other forms of transportation is its flexibility in access to destinations or change in direction and convenience in terms of offering door-to-door services.
 Road network is made up of roadways which link together two or more destinations within and outside a region and provides a pace for movement of goods, services and people.
 It is therefore regarded as a set of inter-connected roadways along which movement takes place (Sarkar, 2013).
+Road network is considered to be one of the keys to regional development.
+The huge developmental cost of the road network demands effective utilisation, which can be attained only when there is proper connectivity and orientation (Sreelekha, Krishnamurthy, Anjaneyulu, 2016).